AEFeinstein/Super-2024-Swadge-FW/README.md

 - Read [the documentation](https://adam.feinste.in/Super-2024-Swadge-FW/)
 - Search the internet for your issue
-- Ask about it either in a Github issue or the Slack channel, #circuitboards.
+- Ask about it either in a Github issue or the Slack channel, #super-circuitboards.

 If your problem is solved, then the solution should be added to the documentation in the appropriate place.